Landman (oil worker): Notable landmen

+Fictional

-One of the best known fictional landmen was John Brewster, played by the actor Frank Wilcox, on the television series The Beverly Hillbillies in the early 1960s.
+Actor Frank Wilcox played the fictional landman John Brewster on the television series The Beverly Hillbillies in the early 1960s.
 He was a landman for "The Tulsa Oil Company" who secured the lease for Jed Clampett's acreage and later got Jed to serve on its board of directors.

+The 2024 streaming series Landman, written by Taylor Sheridan and starring Billy Bob Thornton, dramatizes the role of the landman in the modern oil industry.